Reputation Management

 Star Ratings Slowly Decline

-Old five-star reviews lose relevance.
-Negatives accumulate.
-Competitors with active programs quietly pass by.
-By the time it’s noticed, significant reputation damage has already occurred.
+Without active management, ratings trend downward.
+Old five-star reviews lose relevance as time passes.
+Meanwhile, competitors with active programs pass by.
+By the time practices notice declining ratings, significant reputation damage has already occurred.

 05